jyoti-nambiar/Webbshop-API/README.md

 # Mobile Shoppy
-Mobile Shoppy is an API project for e-commerce website.The project uses various endpoints to execute all the fuuctionalities which one can find in a e-commerce website.
+Mobile Shoppy is an API project for e-commerce website.The project uses various endpoints to execute all the fuctionalities which one can find in a e-commerce website.

 ## Feautures of Project
 1. Register a new user by providing credentials like username, email & password.
 2. Log-in user by username & password.
 3. Adding a new Product to the shop, with details like Name, description, Model (category) & price included.
 4. Update & Delete a product.
-5. Adding items to cart with product-Id and quantity.
+5. Adding items to cart with _product-Id_ and _quantity_.
-6. View all items in a cart against a order-Id.
+6. View all items in a cart against an _order-Id_.
-7. Delete items from cart by providing the Product-Id and Order-Id.
+7. Delete items from cart by providing the _product-Id_ and _order-Id_.
-8. Checkout an order with an Order-Id.
+8. Checkout an order with an _Order-Id_.
 9. Error coding and display fail messages where required.

 ## Technologies